tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 ```

 We have also uploaded the binaries to Pypi, so you can
-simply install tensorflow on Linux, Mac or Windows with:
+simply install tensorflow on Linux, Mac or Windows with pip install.
+Note you will need pip version 8.1 or later for the following commands to work on Linux :

 ```bash
 $ pip install tensorflow